shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/define-the-mapping.md

 account.save();
 ```

-The creation of a `Punk` entity follows the same logic.
+The creation of a `Punk` entity follows the same logic, as an helper be inform that we can access timestamp of the event using `event.block.timestamp`.

 # 👉 The solution